datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 ---

 This year I've been tinkering mainly around [Camunda Platform](https://camunda.com/download/), the BPMN based open-source process orchestration platform of my choice [[1]](#footnote-1).
-Especially, how [Robot Framework](https://robotframework.org/), an open source automation framework with extensive ecosystem, seems to be an unexpected match for implementing automated tasks in BPMN processes.
+My special interest has been, how [Robot Framework](https://robotframework.org/), an open source automation framework with extensive ecosystem, seems to be an unexpected match for implementing automated tasks in BPMN processes.

-Let's start by asking OpenAI's ChatGPT about the topic:
+But let's start by asking OpenAI's ChatGPT about the topic:

 **How would you conceptually align Camunda platform and Robot Framework so that Camunda automates the execution of BPMN defined processes, but Robot Framework is used to execute external service tasks within those processes?**